Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 ---
-title: How to aggregate data using the OData Analytics Service for VSTS
+title: Aggregate data using the OData Analytics Service for VSTS
-description: How to aggregate data with the Analytics Service (SEO; aggregation extension in odata, filtering of aggregated results) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 8D81FEFD-F432-4E10-A415-9167B5FE9A57 ms.manager: douge ms.author: kaelli ms.date: 08/04/2017
+description: How to aggregate data with the Analytics Service (SEO; aggregation extension in odata, filtering of aggregated results) ms.prod: vs-devops-alm ms.technology: vs-devops-reporting ms.assetid: 8D81FEFD-F432-4E10-A415-9167B5FE9A57 ms.manager: douge ms.author: kaelli ms.date: 10/31/2017
 ---

-# Aggregate data
+# Aggregate data using the Analytics service

 **VSTS**

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-Using the OData analytics service, you can aggregate data.
+You can aggregate your VSTS data using the OData Analytics service and the Aggregation Extension.

 ##What is the Aggregation Extension for OData?